Kajima-BookingsPlus/interview-assessment/README.md

 # Dependencies

-The sample application uses Ruby 3.0.0 and Node 16.0.0
+The sample application uses Ruby 3.2.2 and Node 16.0.0

-# Confirm a booking
+# Task: Confirm a booking

 Within our sample booking application we have provisional bookings and we need to confirm these.